 For adolescent girls and women, reproductive health services are critical at every stage of life.
 Yet in many countries, comprehensive reproductive health care, including family planning, is not available or accessible because there are too few trained health professionals to guide patients.

 With hands-on training, students learn critical techniques as well as the communication and counseling skills needed to deliver quality care.
-Every UM-CIRHT graduate learns how to work with a patient to address her individual needs, whether it is counseling on a full range of contraceptive methods or comprehensive abortion care.
+Every CIRHT-UM graduate learned how to work with a patient to address her individual needs, whether it is counseling on a full range of contraceptive methods or comprehensive abortion care.
 When doctors, nurses and midwives understand and prioritize caring for women and girls, they will help reduce the stigma that too often surrounds reproductive health services.

 Asking critical questions helps us understand the impact of our work.
 CIRHT-UM fostered a ‘team science’ approach to research—encouraging students and faculty to collaborate to collect local data and find answers through scientific exploration.